 - Mortgage lending is a crucial focus area for any bank, but this service is rather cumbersome and process-based.
 With RPA, banking processes related to lending can be performed automatically, including credit arrangement, quality audit, and document processing.
 Subsequently, loan requests are handled faster, resulting in greater customer satisfaction.

 - Loan underwriting has always been regarded as an exhaustively slow procedure, even though most banks have already computerized some duties.
-Thuswise, it is one of the possible RPA use cases in banking since virtual assistants can continue streamlining and bring the turnaround time down to nearly 15 minutes.
+Thuswise, it’s one of the possible RPA use cases in banking since virtual assistants can continue streamlining and bring the turnaround time down to nearly 15 min.